School Fundraising Ideas: 21+ Ways to Make Money & Have Fun

 What makes a school fundraising idea effective?

 The best ideas are easy to join, fit your school culture, and have low costs.
-Aim for simple signup, clear deadlines, and activities that families actually want—then promote across email, socials, and QR posters at school.
+Aim for simple signup, clear deadlines, and activities that families actually want.
+Then promote across email, social media, and QR posters at school.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007, including school PTAs and parent groups.

 Share this answer